The Clear Edge

 The critical shift: Frameworks are not optional.
 They’re how decisions get made.

-Old behavior: “Let me think about this client fit.
+• Old behavior: “Let me think about whether this client is a fit.
 I’ll get back to you tomorrow.”

-New behavior: “Let me check the framework.
+• New behavior: “Let me check the framework.
 Budget yes, problem yes, timeline yes, no red flags.
 All yes.
-We’ll accept this client and send the proposal by end of day.”
+We’ll accept this client and send the proposal by the end of the day.”

 Frameworks become muscle memory after 2-3 weeks of consistent use.
 Initial discomfort is normal.
 Push through.